-ACLs are currently working for existing objects.
+ACLs are permissions that apply to pre-existing objects.
 Only a super admin (XO administrator) can create objects.

 ACLs are the permissions for your users or groups.
-The ACLs view can be accessed in the "Settings".
+The ACLs view can be accessed in the "Settings" panel.

 - Select the object on which the permission will apply